Portrait of Kadri Tüür and her Rehi in Muhu Island - Estonia

 Would you have an anecdote or memory to share with us that made you feel proud to be the owner of this property?

-How to you keep the house in good shape and preserve its history and architectural character?
+How do you keep the house in good shape and preserve its history and architectural character?

 Houses are meant to be used for living, so the most reasonable thing to do with a cultural heritage house is to permanently live in it.
 Ours is a wooden house.
-It is made of logs, so in order to prevent them from rotting, it has to be constantly protected against water infiltrations.
+It is made of logs, so in order to prevent them from rotting, it has to be constantly protected against water infiltration.
 Hence, it is important to have a good roof and to regularly heat the house and keep an eye on its inside and outside spaces.
 Historically, a typical Rehi had several functions: it was at the same time a house and a shelter for animals.
 Therefore, these houses are normally long, as they had to accommodate all these activities under the same roof.
 Ours is around fifty meters long.
-Traditionally, Rehi face South to take advantage of the maximum amount of daylight for indoor activities.
-They also have roofs with long eaves that help protecting the walls from rain and snow in the winter and provide some shade during mid-summer.
-Therefore, during summer time, the house stays nice and cool, while during the winter it feels warm inside.
-This turns out to be quite convenient and it shows how well conceived these buildings were!
+Traditionally, Rehi faces South to take advantage of the maximum amount of daylight for indoor activities.
+They also have roofs with long eaves that help to protect the walls from rain and snow in the winter and provide some shade during mid-summer.
+Therefore, during summertime, the house stays nice and cool, while during the winter it feels warm inside.
+This turns out to be quite convenient and it shows how well-conceived these buildings were!

 Have you undertaken actions to adopt this building to modern standards and how did you manage to do so while preserving its heritage value?

 When I took over the house, we only installed running water and a sewage system.
 Funnily, people sometimes question whether it is permitted to install running water in a listed building.
 My answer is simple: “It is allowed and there isn’t any problem as long as you do it properly!”.
 We also have Wi-Fi connection.
 I think these utilities cover most of the needs according to modern living standards.